Workers who saved consistently in a 401(k) plan during the five years that included the financial crisis are reaping the rewards.

 Sarah Holden, ICI’s senior director of retirement and investor research and co-author of the study, said in a statement that the research provides “a meaningful analysis of the potential for 401(k) participants to accumulate retirement assets because it examines how a consistent group of participants’ 401(k) accounts change over time.”
 The research, she added, “highlights that contributing and investing in a 401(k) plan consistently results in higher average account balances than the average balance for all plan participants.”

-Indeed, during an event held in late July at the Bipartisan Policy Center in Washington titled “Retirement Security: What’s Working and What’s Not?”
-Lynn Dudley, senior vice president of policy at the American Benefits Council, noted that participation in defined contribution plans like 401(k)s continues to be a crucial part of a secure retirement.
+Indeed, during a Tuesday event held at the Bipartisan Policy Center in Washington titled “Retirement Security: What’s Working and What’s Not?”
+Lynn Dudley, Senior vice president of policy at the American Benefits Council, noted that participation in defined contribution plans like 401(k)s continues to be a crucial part of a secure retirement.

-Dudley noted that the “three-legged stool” of retirement funding (Social Security, personal savings and retirement plan savings, including traditional pension plans) has shifted to a “new paradigm”—the pyramid.
+Dudley noted that the “three-legged stool” of retirement funding — Social Security, personal savings and retirement plan savings — has shifted to a “new paradigm” — the pyramid.

-The pyramid, she said, includes five broad components: Social Security; homeownership; employer-sponsored retirement plans; individual retirement accounts (IRAs); and other assets.
+The pyramid, she said, includes five broad components: Social Security; homeownership; employer-sponsored retirement plans; individual retirement accounts (IRAs), including rollovers; and other assets.